Games research and education (M.Sc. and Ph.D.)

 February 25, 2017

 Interested in working with the Institute of Digital Games?
-We are looking for full-time or part-time PhD students but also developers/programmers to work with us on the ENVISAGE and CROSSCULT European projects, as well as any other … read more
+We are looking for full-time or part-time PhD students but also developers/programmers to work with us on the ENVISAGE and CROSSCULT European projects, as well as any other projects undertaken by the … read more

 • Tagged: